 I love this game!
-This game is defiantly part of the college experience.
+This game is definitely part of the college experience.
 My friends and I play this game almost every night like most college students.
 This game is also usually played at parties and kickbacks.
-So it is wise to learn the rules and master this game if you don’t want to look stupid.

 2 Teams of 1-4 people take turns shooting.
 After everyone from one side has shot, the opposing team drinks whatever cups that were made, and then it is the opposing teams turn to shoot.
 This is continued until 1 team loses all their cups.

 - Beer — cheep beer, usually something like Natural Ice aka Natty Ice, and usually light beers, so you don’t get full too fast

 - 22 cups — 10 cups on each side + 2 water cups

 - A long rectangular table (you can usually find them around your college, or use a broken door as a table